 Trump posts image of himself as pope on Truth Social.
 Critics erupt

+President’s post comes days after he joked ‘I’d like to be Pope... that would be my number one choice’

-In his latest jaw-dropping stunt President Donald Trump on Friday night posted an apparently AI generated image of himself as a Catholic pope just 11 days after the actual pontiff died (Trump even attended Pope Francis’ funeral).
+President Donald Trump has posted an AI-generated image of himself in papal regalia, just 11 days after Pope Francis’ death.

-In his pope dress-up, the image of Trump is sitting in a papal throne, all in white with his right hand raised as if about to give someone a blessing.
-A large crucifix hangs at his neck.
+The image, posted on Truth Social, shows President Trump dressed in white wearing a papal hat, known as a mitre, with a large crucifix hanging around his neck.

-The image was posted on both his Truth Social Donald J. Trump account and his “Donald J. Trump Posts From His Truth Social” on X.

-No big surprise.
-When Trump was asked at the White House Wednesday who he would like to succeed Pope Francis, he quipped: “I’d like to be Pope.
+It comes after the president joked that he’d like to be the pontiff when asked who he would like to succeed Pope Francis.
+He said to reporters on the White House lawn: “I’d like to be Pope.
 That would be my number one choice.”

-But when critics saw him decked out like Francis, they blew up.
+Trump went on to say that he did not have a preference but that there was a cardinal in New York who was “very good,” likely referring to Cardinal Timothy Dolan, the archbishop of New York.

+The conclave to select a new pontiff is now underway after the death of Pope Francis, who died on Easter Monday at the age of 88 due to a stroke and heart failure.

 From Donald Trump Truth Social 05/02/25 10:29 PM pic.twitter.com/6BmCkSY1Q8— Donald J. Trump Posts From His Truth Social (@TrumpDailyPosts) May 3, 2025

-“Please take this down,” pleaded one.
+“Please take this down,” pleaded one social media user.
 “Many Catholics, myself included, find this as a great disrespect to the past and future leader of our church.”

 Is anyone else surprised that Trump would be so brazenly sacrilegious?— Trump Tracker (@trackingdonald) May 3, 2025